imboss712/notes-app/README.md

 # Notes-App
 Notes App is developed in JavaScript and NodeJS and works in terminal.
-User provide specified input in terminal and get output in terminal.
-Notes App is used to create notes, read a note, remove a note and read all notes.
-In this app [Chalk](https://www.npmjs.com/package/chalk) and [Yargs](https://www.npmjs.com/package/yargs) npm packages has been used.
+User provides specified input in terminal and get outputs in terminal too.
+Notes App is used to Create a Note, Read a Note, Remove a Note and Read all Notes.
+In this App [Chalk](https://www.npmjs.com/package/chalk) and [Yargs](https://www.npmjs.com/package/yargs) npm packages has been used.

 ## Commands :